 Capital outlays are reported in governmental funds as expenditures.
 In the statement of activities the cost of assets is allocated over their estimated useful lives as depreciation expense.
-This is the amount by which capital outlays exceeds depreciation in the current period.
+This is the amount by which depreciation exceeds capital outlays in the current period.